MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/submit-feedback.md

      ![XXX.](media/submit-feedback-add-files.jpg "XXX")

-8. Select **Start recording**, and then select **Reproduce the problem**.
+8. Select **Start recording**, and then select **Recreate my problem**.
 This will attach telemetry data to your feedback and make it easier for Microsoft to diagnose the problem.
 Your data is protected under the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
 Return to the Feedback Hub app when you're finished.